imaadfakier/monday-inspirational-quote/README.md

 # Monday Motivational Quote
-Nobody loves Mondays, but I have the cure.
+Nobody loves Mondays, but here's the cure.